 - Note: Some states have specific requirements for an employee to qualify as a key person.

 A life insurance company will inquire into how the business determined the insurance amount sought.
 Underwriters of key man insurance typically want to know the key employee’s:

-Specialized skill: similar to the role in the business above, the specialized skill held by a key man helps shed light on whether or not the employee is truly a key man.
+- Specialized skill: similar to the role in the business above, the specialized skill held by a key person helps shed light on whether or not the employee is truly a key man.

 What type of Key Man Life Insurance to choose?

 Term Life Insurance